Lxghtend/raid-utility-tools/README.md

 Countless hours went into refining the tools, experimenting with different designs, and improving the overall raid utility framework to make it as reliable and user-friendly as possible.

-If you enjoy these tools and would like to support future development,  please consider [buying me a coffee](https://www.buymeacoffee.com/lxghtend). ☕
+If you enjoy these tools and would like to support future development,  please consider [buying me a coffee](https://www.buymeacoffee.com/lxghtend).
-Your support means a lot and helps keep this project alive!

 ---